Differential ML with a Difference: Dealing with Discontinuities

-for $n=0,1$, with $T_0=0$ and $S_0=x$.
+for $i=0,1,\dots$, with $T_0=0$ and $S_0=x$.
 The pathwise derivative of (\ref{pibarrier}) is given by

-It reflects the sensitivity of the payoff to $S_{T_2}$, but it fails to capture a potential change in $\mathds{1}_{\{S_{T_1}> B\}}$ and is therefore biased.
+It reflects the sensitivity of the payoff to $S_{T_n}$, but it fails to capture a potential change in $\mathds{1}_{\{M_n> B\}}$ and is therefore biased.
 In contrast, the LRM estimator

 is unbiased.
-The LRM factor in (\ref{barrierlrm}) does not depend on $\xi_2$ or $T_2$ because, given $S_{T_1}$, the distribution of $S_{T_2}$ does not depend on the spot price $x$.
+The LRM factor in (\ref{barrierlrm}) does not depend on $\xi_2,\dots,\xi_n$ or $T_2,\dots,T_n$ because, given $S_{T_1}$, the distribution of $(S_{T_2},\dots,S_{T_n})$ does not depend on the spot price $x$.

-Figure~\ref{fig:barrier_prices} compares predicted and target prices under the three training regimes, averaged over 10 independent replications, with the barrier at 85 percent of the spot price.
+Figure~\ref{fig:barrier_prices} compares predicted and target prices under the three training regimes, averaged over 10 independent replications, with the barrier at 85 percent of the spot price, $n=16$ equally spaced dates $T_{i+1}-T_i = 1/3$, and $k=100$ in (\ref{kavg}).
 Differential ML with pathwise labels performs poorly and shows significant bias.
-LRM achieves a 15-fold reduction in Price RMSE compared with the pathwise method, and a 4-fold improvement over standard ML.
+LRM achieves an 83-fold reduction in Price RMSE compared with the pathwise method, and a 10-fold improvement over standard ML.

 Figure~\ref{fig:barrier_deltas} makes a similar comparison for barrier option deltas.
 The standard and pathwise trained methods produce deltas with large errors.
 The LRM trained method produces much more accurate deltas.